-Further, the vesting of the RSUs is expressly conditioned on the Participant's continued rendering of service, such that if the Participant's employment terminates for any reason whatsoever, the RSUs may cease vesting immediately, in whole or in part, effective on the date of the Participant's termination of employment (unless otherwise specifically provided in Section 2 of the Agreement in the event of death or Disability).
-This will be the case, for example, even if (1) the Participant is considered to be unfairly dismissed without good cause; (2) the Participant is dismissed for disciplinary or objective reasons or due to a collective dismissal; (3) the Participant terminates service due to a change of work location, duties or any other employment or contractual condition; (4) the Participant terminates service due to a unilateral breach of contract by the Company or a subsidiary; or (5) the Participant's employment terminates for any other reason whatsoever.
-Consequently, upon termination of the Participant's employment for any of the above reasons, the Participant may automatically lose any rights to RSUs that were not vested on the date of the Participant's termination of employment, as described in the Plan and the Agreement.
+Further, and except as provided in Section 2(d) of the Agreement in the event the Participant becomes Disabled, the vesting of the RSUs is expressly conditioned on the Participant's continued rendering of service, such that if the Participant's employment terminates for any reason whatsoever, the RSUs will cease vesting immediately, in whole or in part, effective on the date of the Participant's termination of employment (unless otherwise specifically provided in Section 2 of the Agreement in the event of death).
+This will be the case, for example, even if (1) the Participant is considered to be unfairly dismissed without good (i.e., subject to a "despido improcedente"); (2) the Participant is dismissed for disciplinary or objective reasons or due to a collective dismissal; (3) the Participant terminates service due to a change of work location, duties or any other employment or contractual condition; (4) the Participant terminates service due to a unilateral breach of contract by the Company or a subsidiary; or (5) the Participant's employment terminates for any other reason whatsoever.
+Consequently, upon termination of the Participant's employment for any of the above reasons, the Participant will automatically lose any rights to RSUs that were not vested on the date of the Participant's termination of employment, as described in the Plan and the Agreement.
+The Participant understands that the RSU grant would not be made to the Participant but for the assumptions and conditions referred to above; thus, the Participant acknowledges and freely accepts that should any or all of the assumptions be mistaken or should any of the conditions not be met for any reason, then any RSU grant shall be null and void.